1800 108 8008

 You can use our pregnancy week calculator to get an estimation & book an appointment at Motherhood Hospitals in a few simple steps.
-Fill the required details in the due date calculator or reach out to us for experts’ help.
+Fill in all the required details in the due date calculator or reach out to us for experts help.

 Finding out that you are pregnant brings a flood of emotions — excitement, apprehension, confusion and elation all at once.
 If you have taken a pregnancy test because you missed your period and found out that it was positive or if you consulted your doctor for the same, the next step would be to know how far along you are in terms of total weeks of pregnancy.

 Before we go on, here’s some interesting information.
 A human egg can fertilize for only 12 to 24 hours after ovulation, so the date of ovulation usually is a reasonably good indicator to estimate the date of conception.
 Ultrasound, another way to determine the date of ovulation suggests only the gestational age, and hence is not considered perfect.
 In fact, an accurate date of conception is usually arrived at only in the case of IVF (In Vitro Fertilization).

 Estimated Due Date (EDD or EDC) is the date on which a non-induced delivery is expected to occur.
 You can calculate the approximate date by considering the first day of the Last Menstrual Period (LMP) and adding 280 days to this.
 With the pregnancy due date calculator, you will also be able to calculate the number of weeks and days you are into your pregnancy.